Skip to main content

 Dining room with big window and a wall-mounted air-to-air heat pump installed

-What do you need to know before getting your air-to-air heat pump installed?
+What do you need to know before getting your ac installation?

-Use a professional contractor to install your air-to-air heat pump.
+Use a professional contractor to install your air conditioner.

-Before starting, your heat pump installer will inspect your home to check if it's suitable for an air-to-air heat pump.
-They should recommend what type of system and what size of heat pump you need.
-They will advise where to position the outdoor unit and discuss with you what kind of indoor units to install: wall-mounted, floor-standing or concealed in the ceiling.
+Before starting, your AC installer will inspect your home to check if it’s suitable for an air conditioner.
+They will recommend the type of system and size of AC that you need, advise where to position the outdoor unit, and discuss what kind of indoor units to install: wall-mounted, floor standing, or concealed in the ceiling.

 Now your home can be as warm or cool as you want throughout the year, and you can relax in total comfort.